+KEEPING TALLY

-KEEPING TALLY Election officials in Bakau, in the West African state of Gambia, keep a tally of the election count by placing marbles on a board, during the 2006 presidential elections.
+Election officials in Bakau, in the West African state of Gambia, keep a tally of the election count by placing marbles on a board, during the 2006 presidential elections.

-from punch-card ballot)

-PUNCH-CARD BALLOTS
+, Index finger in gold

-Another way to register a ballot is by using a machine to punch a hole into the card.
+PUNCH-CARD BALLOTS Another way to register a ballot is by using a machine to punch a hole into the card.
 This should be simple enough, but it caused confusion in Florida during the US presidential election of 2000.
 The problem was that some holes had been pressed but not punctured (dimpled chads) while others had been only partially punctured (hanging chads).
 Should these be counted as valid votes?

-47

-Thumb presses

-firmly on keypad

-Held to account

-ONCE GOVERNMENTS HAVE BEEN ELECTED, they have the right to take executive action.
+Held to account Once governments have been elected, they have the right to take executive action.
 At the same time, they must never forget that they remain the servants of the people.
 Democracy does not end with the ballot box.
 Governments have a duty to be honest, to obey domestic and international law, to uphold human rights, and to work for the public good rather than personal gain.
 They should be transparent, not secretive, in their actions.
 Democratic constitutions often contain a series of checks and balances, to ensure that no head of state gains too much power and that representatives may be held to account for their actions.
 Committees, public inquiries, or independent officials may investigate any accusations of wrongdoing.
 STATE SECRETS REVEALED The German Democratic Republic, which ruled East Germany from 1949 to 1990, used informers and secret agents to spy on its own citizens.
 Some 33 million pages of files were found in the archives of its ministry for state security, or Stasi (right).
 In a democracy, the government's power to gather and store secret data should be strictly limited.
-Stasi lapel badge